Memory Safety

 /INFERASANLIBSto the MSVC linker, which auto-discovers the runtime import library at link time.
 See PR #118521. - Important: the MSVC ASan runtime DLL (

 clang_rt.asan_dynamic-x86_64.dll) is NOT on PATH by default.
 The linker finds the import library at build time via/INFERASANLIBS, but the DLL loader needs the DLL on PATH at test runtime.
-The CI job usesvswhere.exeto locate the DLL directory (e.g.,C:\Program Files\Microsoft Visual Studio\2022\Enterprise\VC\Tools\MSVC\<ver>\bin\Hostx64\x64\) and prepends it to PATH. - LLVM is installed only for
+The CI job usesvswhere.exeto locate the DLL directory (e.g.,C:\Program Files\Microsoft Visual Studio\2022\Enterprise\VC\Tools\MSVC\<ver>\bin\Hostx64\x64\) and prepends it to PATH. - LLVM is not installed by the Windows ASan job.
+Earlier versions installed it to satisfy bindgen’s

-cl.exeuse the same MSVC ASan runtime.
-Full C instrumentation is a future improvement (see Future Work). - LeakSanitizer is not supported on Windows
+cl.exeuse the same MSVC ASan runtime — so full C instrumentation is also exercised by a separate experimental job (below). - LeakSanitizer is not supported on Windows

 - Doctests excluded for the same reason as Linux